gjbex/training-material/Debugging/README.md

 1. `Pfunit`: very simple illustration of how to use the pFUnit testing framework for Fortran unit testing.
 1. `Qmtest`: illustration of how to use QMTest for integration testing.
+1. `Shunit2`: illustration of how to use shunit2 for integration testing.